 Turn on your antivirus.
 There’s a good chance your computer already has antivirus software built in.
-If it doesn’t, or you don’t think it’s sufficient, there are plenty of free and paid antivirus programs to avail of.
+If it doesn’t, or if you don’t think it’s sufficient, there are plenty of free and paid antivirus programs to avail of.

 Modern antivirus programs typically have two methods of finding and removing malware from your system.
 The first is a simple system scan, in which the antivirus will sift through every file on your computer to look for, quarantine, and remove malware.
 The second is real-time scanning, in which running processes and downloaded files are scanned as they appear on your computer and flagged accordingly.

 Short for virtual private network, a VPN encrypts all of your internet traffic and routes it through a remote server in a location of your choosing.

 The first is that all of your data is secured in an encrypted tunnel until it reaches the VPN server.
 This prevents your ISP and hackers on wifi networks from snooping on any of your internet activity and your traffic’s final destination.

 The second is that your IP address, a unique number that can be used to identify your device and location, is masked behind the VPN’s server address.
 This helps to anonymize your internet activity.

 Secure browser extensions

-Your web browser is the window through which you see the internet, and it can do a lot of things, but is also vulnerable to a number of attacks and exploits.
+Your web browser is the window through which you see the internet, and it can do a lot of things, but is also vulnerable to a large number of attacks and exploits.